achen831008/achen831008.github.io/data/blogs/2017_10_31_hedging_strategies.md

 --------------------------------------------
 The minimum variance hedge ratio depends on the relationship between changes in the spot price and changes in the futures price.
 Define:

- - $\delta$S: Change in spot price, S, during a period of time equal to the life of the hedge
+ - $\delta S$: Change in spot price, S, during a period of time equal to the life of the hedge
- - $\delta$F: Change in futures price, F, during a period of time equal to the life of the hedge.
+ - $\delta F$: Change in futures price, F, during a period of time equal to the life of the hedge.

 We will denote the minimum variance hedge ratio by h*.
 The formula for h* is: